phiamo/MopaBootstrapBundle/Resources/doc/3-form-extension-templates.md

 It's possible to add icon tags to buttons which are generated via the form component.
 This works for the field types 'button' as well as 'submit' and 'reset'.
-In order to do this, use the properties icon and icon_color:
+In order to do this, use the properties icon and icon_inverted:

 ``` php
 $builder